Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Related Work

-\paragraph{Surrogate design.} Early predictor-rejector frameworks separate the classification and rejection functions, but \citet{ni2019calibration} show that such surrogates are inconsistent in the multiclass case. \citet{mozannar2021consistent} introduce the first consistent multiclass surrogate via an augmented action space that jointly scores the $K$ class actions and $J$ defer-to-expert actions.
-Subsequent work refines this shared-vector design. \citet{Verma2022LearningTD} compare coupled softmax and one-vs-all (OvA) parameterizations and show that the softmax defer-probability estimate is unbounded, whereas OvA remains bounded. \citet{Cao_Mozannar_Feng_Wei_An_2023} show that symmetric reductions can produce invalid defer probabilities and propose an asymmetric softmax parameterization with a multi-expert extension. \citet{mao2025realizablehconsistentbayesconsistentloss} design a single-stage surrogate family with realizable $\mathcal{H}$-consistency guarantees for multi-action deferral.

-\paragraph{Underfitting and optimization pathologies.} A separate line of work identifies structural underfitting in L2D surrogates.
-In the single-expert setting, \citet{Narasimhan} and \citet{liu2024mitigating} show that the classifier can be ignored during training in the presence of a strong expert. \citet{liu2026more} extend this analysis to the multi-expert case, tracing redundancy-driven underfitting to the additive expert reward and proposing a winner-take-all correction (PiCCE).
+\paragraph{Surrogate design and underfitting.} Early predictor-rejector frameworks separate the classification and rejection functions, but \citet{ni2019calibration} show that such surrogates are inconsistent in the multiclass case. \citet{mozannar2021consistent} introduce the first consistent multiclass surrogate via an augmented action space that jointly scores the $K$ class actions and $J$ defer-to-expert actions.
+Subsequent work refines this shared-vector design. \citet{Verma2022LearningTD} compare coupled softmax and one-vs-all (OvA) parameterizations and show that the softmax defer-probability estimate is unbounded, whereas OvA remains bounded. \citet{Cao_Mozannar_Feng_Wei_An_2023} show that symmetric reductions can produce invalid defer probabilities and propose an asymmetric softmax parameterization with a multi-expert extension. \citet{mao2025mastering} design a single-stage surrogate family with formal consistency guarantees for multi-action deferral.
+A complementary line studies optimization pathologies: \citet{Narasimhan} first identify classifier underfitting in the single-expert setting and propose a post-hoc correction.
+Still in the single-expert setting, \citet{liu2024mitigating} propose a training-time mitigation.
+More recently, \citet{liu2026more} show that in the multi-expert setting, even redundant experts can induce underfitting through the additive expert reward, and propose a winner-take-all correction (PiCCE).

 \paragraph{Positioning.} Our work differs from the above in scope: rather than proposing an incremental fix within the augmented-action family, we show that the family as a whole exhibits a pattern in which each surrogate trades a fix on one axis (statistical target or optimization geometry) for a failure on the other.
 The decoupled surrogate departs from the shared-action-space design entirely and avoids this trade-off by construction.